KenjiroShiraishi/ai-redflag-checklist/result/README.md

 - All files have been fully anonymized before sharing.
 - Direct identifiers (names, addresses, contact details) were never included.
 - Indirect identifiers (exact ages, surgery years, detailed background information) have been generalized or masked with ●●●.
-- Some cases were published with **written patient consent** (this is indicated in the file header).

 ---